- #Mobile app development

 The features mentioned above are the key ones that can be found almost in any popular social media app.
 However, you may require additional features that would be relevant for your target audience, such as Instagram-like face filters, analytics tools, bookmarking, embedded shopping, etc.

-Having reviewed key features for such a product, it’s time to proceed to those crucial steps required to start a social media app development.
+Having reviewed the key features of such a product, it’s time to proceed to those crucial steps required to start a social media app development.

 Find a trusted IT vendor